Meith0717/BondMarket/README.md

 the month.
 It supports up to 10 people, so it's great for managing finances within a group.
 ## **First steps**
-Download the Installer.exe program and follow the steps.
+Download the latest release [Installer.exe](https://github.com/Meith0717/BondMarket/releases/) program and follow the steps.
 After installing, open BondMarket.
 Now the UI appears.
 This is divided into three parts:
 ![V4.1](https://github.com/Meith0717/BondMarket/blob/main/Images/BM_1.png)